Wednesday, April 10, 2024

 back to 852 was unearthed.

 The cathedral was founded in the early 11th century under the Viking king Sitric Silkenbeard.
 It was rebuilt in stone in the late 12th century under the Norman potentate Strongbow, and considerably enlarged in the early 13th century, using Somerset stones and craftsmen.
-A partial collapse in the 16th century left it in poor shape and the building was extensively renovated and rebuilt in the late 19th century, giving it the form it has today, including the tower and flying buttresses.
+A partial collapse in the 16th century left it in poor shape and the building was extensively renovated and rebuilt in the late 19th century, giving it the form it has today, including the tower and buttresses.

-By 1440 there were known to be three great bells in the tower; however, on 11 March 1597, an accidental gunpowder explosion on one of the nearby quays damaged the tower and caused the bells to crack.
+By 1440 there were three great bells in the tower; however, on 11 March 1597, an accidental gunpowder explosion on one of the nearby quays damaged the tower and caused the bells to crack.
 In 1670, six new bells were cast for the tower from cannon metal.
 These were recast and augmented to eight in 1738 by Abel Rudhall.
 In the 1840s, several of the bells were recast by John Murphy of Dublin.
 In the 1860s and 1870s, the bells were gradually recast and augmented to twelve. (https://en.wikipedia.org/wiki/Christ_Church_Cathedral,_Dublin)

 The Homeless Jesus honors the homeless of